aboriskaa/aboriskaa/README.md

 - 👋 Hi, I’m Boris (@aboriskaa!)
 - 🌱 I’m currently work on full-stack web dev (Laravel(MVC/PHP)/Vue/Inertia/MySQL/MariaDB), also used React JS NodeJS, JavaScript / TypeScript
-- 💞️ I’m looking for a job as a Web developer
 - 📫 How to reach me aboriska@yahoo.com

 <!---